 Foster Parent Spotlight: Meet the Mallinsons

-When Jennifer and Greg Mallinson got married 14 years ago, they initially planned on pursuing adoption.
+When Jennifer and Gregg Mallinson got married 14 years ago, they initially planned on pursuing adoption.
 But after attending an adoption seminar early in their marriage, they walked away having learned about foster care and knowing they wanted to get involved.
 “There are children right here that need a safe place to land,” Jennifer says.
 Once the couple felt they were in a good place after starting their family, they began their licensure process – a process she said was made easier by having friends who were foster parents receiving their first placements.
 “I think people just don’t understand [foster care],” she notes, but “when you see someone around you doing it, it seems less scary.”

 Now six years into their own foster family experience, Jennifer says the most encouraging part of fostering is seeing they “are part of families coming back together — whether that’s a child going to their biological parent or being adopted by a family member.”